<- Madeen Blog

 What is the best credit card to use for gas?

-Use the gas card in your wallet with the highest net return after checking caps, annual fees, warehouse-club rules, EV charging coverage, and merchant category coding.
+The best gas credit card is the one in your wallet with the highest net return at your regular station after caps, annual fees, warehouse-club rules, EV charging coverage, and merchant category coding — not the highest advertised percentage alone.

 Are warehouse-club gas stations always included in gas rewards?